yugabyte/yugabyte-db/docs/content/latest/reference/drivers/ycql-client-drivers.md

 ## Java

-### Yugabyte Java Driver for YCQL (`4.6.0-yb-x`)
+### Yugabyte Java Driver for YCQL 4.6

+{{< note title="Note" >}}

+The 4.6 driver is currently a release candidate and is not recommended yet for production environments.

+{{< /note >}}

-The newer [Yugabyte Java Driver for YCQL](https://github.com/yugabyte/cassandra-java-driver/tree/4.6.0-yb-x/manual/core), version `4.8.0-yb-x`, is based on the [DataStax Java Driver for Apache Cassandra (v4.6)](https://github.com/datastax/java-driver) and requires the Maven dependency shown below.
+The newer [Yugabyte Java Driver for YCQL](https://github.com/yugabyte/cassandra-java-driver/tree/4.6.0-yb-x/manual/core), version `4.6.0-yb-x`, is based on the [DataStax Java Driver for Apache Cassandra (v4.6)](https://github.com/datastax/java-driver) and requires the Maven dependency shown below.

-For details, see the [README](https://github.com/yugabyte/cassandra-java-driver/blob/4.6.0-yb-x/README.md) in our GitHub repository.
+For details, see the [v4.6 README](https://github.com/yugabyte/cassandra-java-driver/blob/4.6.0-yb-x/README.md) in our GitHub repository.

 For a tutorial on building a sample Java application with this driver, see [Build a Java application](https://docs.yugabyte.com/latest/quick-start/build-apps/java/ycql/).